Amino114/FreeSMS/README.md

 # SMS Gateway Web Interface

 This Python-based web application, "SMS Gateway Web Interface", uses Flask and Mocean's SDK to provide a user-friendly interface for sending SMS messages.
-It also includes a Discord bot as an additional feature, which listens for commands in a Discord server and sends SMS messages when instructed to do so.
+It also includes a Telegram bot as an additional feature, which listens for commands in a Telegram Bot chat and sends SMS messages when instructed to do so.

 ## Table of Contents